 Now, a brand is no longer seen solely as a symbol but is ultimately the determination of who you are as a company, based on an amalgam of what you do and how well you tell your story.
 This umbrella term “brand” now includes visualization and careful consideration of brand voice and tone.

 Have you ever walked into one of your favorite bookstores and noticed a particular book on the shelf that caught your attention?
 Was it the cover design and artistry that drew you in?
 Though a brand is no longer exclusively about visual components, those visuals (like logos and style guides) are still an important part of how an audience views and remembers a brand.

-All good stories have a compelling plot.
+All good stories must have a compelling plot.
 Without unique ideas and the evolution of a storyline, most of us wouldn’t last very long in a story.
 Your brand has a story to tell – about goals, ambitions, innovations, accomplishments, talents, and ideas.
-This is an essential part of your brand’s story and establishing your voice.
+This is an essential part of your brand’s story, all while establishing your voice.

 Take a brand, for example, Coca-Cola.
 If you had to envision this particular brand as a person what would it look like?
 Surfer?
 Youthful?
 Smiling?